frickjack/misc-stuff/AWS/doc/stack.md

 ## Overview

+The `little stack` commands allow us to extend cloudfront templates with expressions (from the [nunjucks](https://mozilla.github.io/nunjucks/) template library) that can dynamically add resources to a stack based on variable values.
+The `little stack` tools consume a json stack definition with three main parts:
+* a reference to a clouformation template
+* values for the cf parameters defined in the template
+* values for the nunjucks variables leveraged in the template

+If an optional `openapi.yaml` file is present, then its contents are also exposed as a nunjucks variable

 Most commands take form:
 ```
 little stack command-name [--dryRun] path/to/stackParams.json
 ```
-where `stackParams.json` includes properties for the stack name and parameters, and a `Littleware` block that includes the path to the template relative to the path in the `$LITTLE_HOME` environment variable (TODO - introduce a search path variable).
+where `stackParams.json` includes properties for the stack name and parameters, and a `Littleware` block that includes the path to the template relative to the path in the `$LITTLE_HOME` environment variable (TODO - introduce a search path variable), and nunjucks variable values.

 The stack commands upload the template to the cloudformation bucket (see `little stack bucket` below).
-If the template folder has an `openapi.yaml` file, then the stack helpers inline its contents as the `Body` of the first `ApiGateway::RestApi` resource in the template.
+If the template folder has an `openapi.yaml` file, then the stack helpers publish its contents as a nunjucks variable value.

 ## Use